Michelle finally stops waiting for wisdom and determines to do the best she knows how.

 Turns out her decision was fine, but Michelle is now confused.
 Did God neglect his promise to give wisdom?
 Is wisdom the same as knowing beyond a shadow of a doubt what to do in a certain situation?

-I used to think that wisdom was something that God sent (somehow) that communicated exactly what to do in any situation, that wisdom= mistake proof parenting.
+I used to think that wisdom was something that God sent (somehow) that communicated exactly what to do in any situation, that wisdom was essentially mistake-proof parenting.
 So I was confused when I would pray for wisdom and felt like God left me to do whatever I thought was best, when what I really wanted was to know what he wanted me to do.

 - Far from being evidence of a problem, questions are evidence of a mind that is engaged.
 They remind us of our dependence on God.
 Questions keep us humble.
 They also can keep a young mother’s mind from stagnating when she hears toddler talk all day long, but that’s a side benefit.
 There’s a reason you see an emphasis on searching for wisdom [see Proverbs 2, for example].
 Trust in the Lord with all thine heart; and lean not unto thine own understanding.
 Proverbs 3:5

 - Only recently have I learned that some wisdom questions take years to resolve.
 I have several that have been simmering in my mind since David was a baby, six and seven years ago.
 I’m beginning to suspect that some questions I have may never be completely answered while my children are young, and I’ve started wondering whether my job isn’t to focus instead on the tools my children will need to answer those questions for themselves as adults.